 - Balance the calcium hardness

-Another important reason for a proper pH level of 7.2 your sanitizer (chlorine) is at it’s most effective.
-With a pH level of 8 or higher the sanitizers effectiveness is dramatically reduced even if the chlorine Is at the proper level of 1-3 ppm.
-At a level of 7 or below your water is acidic.
-This can result in liners wrinkling and heaters failing within as little as 3 months.
+Another important reason for a proper pH level of 7.2 your sanitizer (chlorine) is at its most effective.
+With a pH level of 8 or higher, the sanitizer’s effectiveness is dramatically reduced even if the chlorine Is at the proper level of 1-3 ppm.